Buddhist Psychology Training (BPT6) - Fall 2025

 Continuing Education (CE) credit available:

-This program offers 18 CE credits for $180 for psychologists, and California licensed MFTs, LCSWs, LEPs, LPCCs, nurses, and chiropractors.
+This 5-part program offers up to 21 CE credits for $180 for psychologists, and California licensed MFTs, LCSWs, LEPs, LPCCs, nurses, and chiropractors.
 Please review our Continuing Education Credit information page to determine if your association or board will accept credits offered by Spirit Rock.***

 Teachings are appropriate for health care professionals as well as the general public.